Home Page

 MART 302 - Intro to Motion Design.
 3 Credits.

 Offered autumn and spring.
-Prereq., Art and Media Arts majors only.
+Restricted to students in Art, Media Arts, Game Design and Interactive Media, and Sound Design and Media Technology.
 This project-oriented course will introduce students to the basic technical and aesthetic components of digital motion design and 2D animation using the industry standard software programs Photoshop and After Effects.

 MART 303 - 3D Modeling for Game Design.
 3 Credits.